-All of our Mexican silver jewellery is handmade, and comes from Taxco in Guerrero.
+All of our Mexican silver jewellery is handmade, and comes from Taxco in Guerrero - in case you’re wondering, the ‘x’ is silent - it’s pronounced ‘Tas-koh’.
 We buy directly from small family businesses and independent designers, handpicking each piece ourselves to ensure a high level of quality, and have input into some of the designs.
-We strive to select unusual jewellery, choosing original designs in rings, earrings, pendants, necklaces, bracelets and bangles.
-Take at look at our favourites to get an idea of the variety and different styles we love - we know you’ll love them too!
+We strive to select unusual jewellery, choosing original designs in mexican silver rings, earrings, pendants, necklaces, bracelets and bangles.

 Although the old silver mines of the colonial days are no longer in operation, silver remains an integral and principal aspect of Taxco and Mexico.
 The design and handicraft of silver jewellery was first introduced to Taxco in the 1930’s by an American called William Spratling, who is branded as the ‘father of Mexican Silver’.

 Spratling began designing silver jewellery in Taxco and as the reputation of his designs grew, so did the handcrafting of beautiful and unique silver jewellery in Taxco, establishing Taxco’s modern day status as one of the principal handmade silver jewellery capitals of the world.

 Santa Prisca Church

 Jose de la Borda’s family motto reads “God gives to La Borda and La Borda gives to God.”